kushaldas/pym/docs/operatorsexpressions.rst

     >>> 22.0 / 12
     1.8333333333333333

 To get floating result you need to the division using any of operand as floating number.
-To do modulo operation use % operator
+To do modulo operation use % operator.

 ::